 To kick off the blog’s second year, here’s another patriotic treat that will surely make your kids smile, and only requires 3 ingredients.
 The first is these red, white, and blue Twizzlers I found at Walgreen’s:

 I think it’s a bit of stretch to say that they are “raspberry, wild berry, and lemonade” flavored, but more discriminating palates (or is it less discriminating palates?) might disagree.
 If you can’t find these, you can, of course, use plain old Twizzlers.

 The second ingredient is Little Debbie Swiss Rolls (which I will forever call Ho Hos):

-To make the “firecrackers,” cut off a 2-inch piece of Twizzler, and pull apart the individual strands about halfway down, to create a “fuse” for your firecracker.
-And then stick it in the end of the Swiss Roll.
+Just before you plan to serve them, assemble the “firecrackers,” by cutting off a 2-inch piece of Twizzler, and pulling apart the individual strands about halfway down, to create a “fuse” for your firecracker.
+Using the end of wooden spoon or a skewer, poke a hole in the end of the Swiss Roll and sprinkle in some Pop Rocks, and then stick the Twizzler fuse in the end of the Swiss Roll.
 Seriously — if you can stick a Twizzler in a Ho Ho (yeah, I know), then you can make a “firecracker.”
 As Ina would say, “How easy is that?”
 (Except hell would probably have to freeze over before she ever made Jeffrey a Twizzler/Ho Ho firecracker.)

 4th of July Firecrackers